PySCeS/PyscesToolbox/README.md

 ##IMPORTANT NOTICE

-Because this project is still near its infancy, future changes might break older scripts.
+Because this project is still in its infancy, future changes might break older scripts.
 These types of changes will be kept to a minimum and will be documented here.

 Major changes were made on 11/11/2015 that might break scripts coded before this date.
 These changes are related to the naming of methods and fields.
 For scripts older than 11/11/2015 we recommend using an older version of PySCeSToolbox (noted under **Installation**).
 Manual porting of scripts is also possible with details of necessary changes outlined under **Porting scripts to latest version**.